Teddy Ruxpin: BackPack Toys

 In 2005, BackPack Toys announced a fourth version of Teddy Ruxpin, which replaced the audio tapes with digital ROM cartridges.

 Wicked Cool Toys

-Wicked Cool Toys began the production of a new Teddy Ruxpin in late 2017.
-This Teddy Ruxpin does not come with physical cartridges, instead being programmed with 3 stories inside of the toy.
-The rest of the stories are available for purchase on a mobile app.
+Wicked Cool Toys began production of a new version of Teddy Ruxpin in late 2017.
+This Teddy Ruxpin does not come with physical cartridges, instead being programmed with three stories inside of the toy.
+Additional stories are available for purchase in the mobile app.

+Film adaptation

-In May 2018, Alchemy and The Jim Henson Company made a deal to make a new Teddy Ruxpin series, animated as digital puppetry, aimed at preschoolers.
+In May 2018, Alchemy and The Jim Henson Company signed a deal to make a new Teddy Ruxpin series, animated as digital puppetry, aimed at preschoolers.
+The series was eventually scrapped.

+In September 2021, dj2 Entertainment picked up the television and film rights to Teddy Ruxpin.
+Development on a live-action film, penned by Chris Hazzard and Mike Fontana, begun by September 2025 under Amazon MGM Studios, produced by Dmitri M. Johnson and Michael Lawrence Goldberg of Story Kitchen, alongside Dwyane Johnson, Dany Garcia and Hiram Garcia of Seven Bucks Productions.

 Book and cassette episode list

 Worlds of Wonder

 Worlds of Wonder produced the largest number of stories:

 Other

 Worlds of Wonder created two devices that work only with Teddy Ruxpin: the Picture Show and Answer Box.
 Neither of these work with Grubby.
 The Picture Show cassettes use slide wheels, similar to the View Master: